-Saint Louis University is dedicated to providing students with an outlet for imagination and expression, a supportive environment for learning and honing artistic skills and a context for the critical assessment of aesthetics and cultural values.
+Saint Louis University — Madrid Campus is dedicated to providing students with an outlet for imagination and expression, a supportive environment for learning and honing artistic skills, and a context for critically assessing aesthetics and cultural values.

-Our performances, concerts and exhibits bring performers, artists and audience members together in a communal celebration of truth, beauty and the human spirit.
+Our performances, concerts and exhibits unite performers, artists and audience members in a communal celebration of truth, beauty and the human spirit.

-Art history is a program of study in the humanities that teaches the essential skills of critical analysis, research and communication through the examination of the social context in which art was historically – and continues to be – created.
+Art history is a program of study in the humanities that teaches the essential skills of critical analysis, research and communication by examining the social context in which art was historically — and continues to be — created.

-- Courses that integrate museum visits and all that the city of Madrid has to offer: outside class activities, guest lectures, events, visits and exhibitions
+- Courses integrating museum visits and all that Madrid offers: outside class activities, guest lectures, events, visits and exhibitions.

-- Small classes that allow faculty to have a lot of contact with students
+- Small classes allow faculty to have a lot of contact with students.

 For more information about art history at SLU-Madrid, contact Fabiola Martínez, Ph.D., program coordinator, at firstname.lastname@example.org.

-Students celebrate the body and its movement, learning and performing the rich genres of Latin and Spanish dance at SLU-Madrid.
-The Latin dance and Flamenco we offer focus on basic movement, choreography and performance.
+Students celebrate the body and its movement, learning and performing the rich Latin and Spanish dance genres at SLU-Madrid.
+The Latin dance and Flamenco classes we offer focus on basic movement, choreography and performance.

-Latin dance is the collective name given to all the dances that come from the Caribbean: Salsa cubana, salsa en línea, bachata, merengue, cha cha chá, cumbia and bolero.
-SLU-Madrid also offers Argentine tango, even though it is generally considered to be more of a ballroom than a Latin dance.
+Latin dance is the collective name given to all the dances that come from the Caribbean: salsa cubana, salsa en línea, bachata, merengue, cha cha chá, cumbia and bolero.
+SLU-Madrid also offers Argentine tango, even though it is generally considered more of a ballroom style than a Latin dance.

-Like other cultural and artistic expressions, the Flamenco dance has been transformed and revitalized by the influences coming from jazz and pop music.
+Like other cultural and artistic expressions, Flamenco has been transformed and revitalized by the influences of jazz and pop music.
 It has also renewed its means of expression by adopting elements from contemporary dance styles.

-For more information about dance at SLU-Madrid, contact Cary Barney, program coordinator, at firstname.lastname@example.org.
+For more information about dance at SLU-Madrid, contact Fabiola Martínez, Ph.D., program director, at email@example.com.

-Our music program offers courses in music history and theory for majors and non-majors, as well as instrumental lessons in guitar, piano and voice for credit.
+Our music program offers music history and theory courses for majors and non-majors, as well as instrumental lessons in guitar, piano and voice for credit.
 Instrumental and voice lessons are offered at all levels, from complete beginners to aspiring professional musicians.

 Every semester, the department invites guest speakers to lecture and perform for its music students, who have the unique opportunity of listening to and meeting professional musicians.
-Some of the people who have performed in recent semesters include classical guitarist Adam Levin, composer Agustín Castilla-Ávila, and theorbo player Jorgen Skogmo.
-Members of the music faculty also perform frequently for different music classes and at venues in Madrid and beyond.
+Some people who have performed in recent semesters include classical guitarist Adam Levin, composer Agustín Castilla-Ávila, and theorbo player Jorgen Skogmo.
+Music faculty members also perform frequently for different music classes and at venues in Madrid and beyond.

-For more information about music at SLU-Madrid, contact Javier Jáuregui, program coordinator, at email@example.com.
+For more information about music at SLU-Madrid, contact Alberto Bosco, Ph.D., music coordinator, at firstname.lastname@example.org.

-As a student of studio art at SLU-Madrid, you will explore the world around you through the visual arts within the context of a liberal arts education.
-In the newly renovated art studio in San Ignacio Hall, our students express their natural creativity via various artistic media.
+As a studio art student at SLU-Madrid, you will explore the world around you through the visual arts within the context of a liberal arts education.
+Our students express their natural creativity via various artistic media in the newly renovated art studio in San Ignacio Hall.
 Each semester, we offer classes in drawing, design, painting, color theory and sculpture.
 Options for independent study are also available.

 Like their counterparts in St. Louis, our studio art faculty provide a link for students to the exciting art community of Madrid.
 Faculty exhibit their work in galleries and museums, share their artistic endeavors in the classroom, and provide connections to other professional European artists.

-For more information about studio art at SLU-Madrid, contact Cary Barney, program coordinator, at firstname.lastname@example.org.
+For more information about studio art at SLU-Madrid, contact Fabiola Martínez, Ph.D., program director, at email@example.com.

 In theatre, students work together as a theatrical company, fostering commitment to the group while strengthening individual abilities in performance, design, direction and management.

-Each semester, SLU-Madrid’s theatre program produces a live drama, with students involved both on-stage and backstage.
-These productions will challenge you to consider diverse values, viewpoints and expressions of the creative imagination, while providing you with an opportunity to learn and practice theatre protocol and craft in a collaborative atmosphere.
+Each semester, SLU-Madrid's theatre program produces a live drama, with students involved both on-stage and backstage.
+These productions will challenge you to consider diverse values, viewpoints and expressions of the creative imagination while allowing you to learn and practice theatre protocol and craft in a collaborative atmosphere.

-For more information about SLU-Madrid productions and theatre courses, contact Cary Barney, program coordinator, at email@example.com.
+For more information about SLU-Madrid productions and theatre courses, contact Eloy Gómez at firstname.lastname@example.org.

 SLU-Madrid Theatre Productions